Peer Reviewed Journal Articles

 Most U.S. students attend racially segregated schools.
 To understand this pattern, I employ a survey experiment with NYC families actively choosing schools and investigate whether they express racialized school preferences.
 I find school racial composition heterogeneously affects White, Black, Latinx, and Asian parents’ and students’ willingness to attend schools.
 Independent of characteristics potentially correlated with race, White and Asian families preferred White schools over Black and Latinx schools; Latinx families preferred Latinx schools over Black schools; and Black families preferred Black schools over White schools.
 Results, importantly, demonstrate that racial composition has larger effects on White and Latinx parents’ preferences compared to White and Latinx students and smaller effects on Black parents compared to Black students.
 To ensure results were not an artifact of experimental conditions, I validate findings using administrative data on NYC families’ actual school choices in 2013.
 Both analyses establish that families express heterogenous racialized school preferences.

-Hailey, Chantal A. “Racialized Perceptions of Anticipated School Belonging” Accepted for Invited Special Issue at Educational Policy
+Hailey, Chantal A. 2022.
+“Racialized Perceptions of Anticipated School Belonging” Educational Policy

 Paper Available Upon Request